Best Rural ISP

 Entrants must be an ISP that is providing broadband to rural / hard to reach areas, and is technology neutral.

 The judging process is formed of two stages: a period technical testing followed to determine the shortlist and then a written entry form used by the judging panel to determine the winner.

 Entrants must also submit a written entry form based on the below judging criteria to determine a winner from the shortlisted finalists.
-The deadline for submission is 29th March 2019.
+The deadline for submission was 29th March 2019.

 · Price and value for money